 There are a variety of timelines for each drug/alcohol withdrawal, and once a person understands the process, it makes dealing with the withdrawal easier.
 It’s always better to know that there is a light at the end of the tunnel, even if it’s a difficult road to stay focused on.
 Let’s take a look at the timelines for a variety of drugs.

-Opiate symptoms vary depending on your age, how much your brain relies on the drug and your general health.
-On average, the symptoms themselves set in between 6 and 24 hours of the final dose, and they continue for a week.
-The initial pain and discomfort peaks around day three, and they retreat after that.
+Opiate withdrawal symptoms vary depending on your age, how much you used various opiates and your general health.
+On average, the symptoms themselves set in between 6 and 24 hours after the final dose, and opiate withdrawal symptoms continue for a week.
+In the opiate withdrawal timeline the initial pain and discomfort peaks around day three.
+After day three many opioid withdrawal symptoms will start to improve.
 However, depression and anxiety can be left behind for months, and in some rare cases, years.

-In the first ten hours after the last dose of opiates, the high fades and a person will deal with initial depression and anxiety.
-It’s then that the initial cold chills and lethargy usually set in.
-The acute period of detox begins on day two in most cases, with intense anxiety, severe bowel movements, and muscle pain.
+Once the persons initial high fades, about ten hours after their last use a person will deal with initial opiate withdrawal symptoms like depression and anxiety.
+It’s then that the initial cold chills and lethargy associated with opiate withdrawal set in.
+The acute period of opioid withdrawal symptoms begins on day two in most cases, with intense anxiety, severe bowel movements, and muscle pain.

-The muscle pain can be accompanied by profuse sweating and insomnia, as well as a loss of appetite.
-By day six of the withdrawal from opiates, most of the acute symptoms are gone, and the straggling symptoms of depression and anxiety, as well as a loss of appetite, may be left behind.
+The opioid withdrawal symptoms on the second day often include muscle pain can be accompanied by profuse sweating and insomnia, and heightened blood pressure.
+Most people will also experience a loss of appetite during their opioid withdrawal.
+By day six of the opiate withdrawal timeline most of the acute symptoms are gone, and the leftover symptoms of depression and anxiety, as well as a loss of appetite, may continue to linger but decrease.

-The exact timeline varies from person to person, but this is a rough timeline for withdrawal from opiates.
+The exact timeline varies from person to person, but this is a estimated opiate withdrawal timeline.

 There are various stages to cocaine withdrawal and understanding each one helps the person to know what to expect during them.
 It’s very typical to be overwhelmed by the symptoms of withdrawal from cocaine, especially when you learn that symptoms of withdrawal don’t end overnight; they can last for months and even years if PAWS (post-acute withdrawal syndrome) occurs.
 Knowing what’s coming assists in the management of symptoms and can reassure you that they need to continue the recovery journey they are on.